GovCompass

 3. GDPR adjustment for bias detection in AI models

 The flip side is equally clear: this exception places higher demands on documentation.
-You must accurately record the legal basis, the specific purpose, the data minimizationdata minimizationProcessing only data that is adequate, relevant and necessary — in ML, implemented through pseudonymisation, feature selection, synthetic data and privacy-enhancing techniques.Open full entry → methods employed and the mitigation actions taken.
+You must accurately record the legal basis, the specific purpose, the data minimizationdata minimizationProcessing only data that is adequate, relevant and necessary.
+In ML it is implemented through pseudonymization, feature selection, synthetic data and privacy-enhancing techniques.Open full entry → methods employed and the mitigation actions taken.
 A supervisory authority knocking on your door will request exactly this documentation.
 Without conclusive evidenceevidenceThe concrete proof that a control is designed, implemented, and working: a test report, an audit trail, an impact assessment, a monitoring log.
 Each link in the governance chain produces an artifact, and together they are what an organization hands to its own board, a regulator, a customer, or an affected person to show, not say, that a system is governed.
 Its absence is itself the failure: a risk register without test results, or a mitigation claimed without validation, is a governance gap, not a paperwork one.
 The closing link of the governance chain.
 See control, governance.Open full entry →, the exception lapses and the processing qualifies as a GDPR violation.

 4. reliefs for SMEs and micro-enterprises